qiqika/CarND-Vehicle-Detection_my/README.md

 at the same time, for detect unknow vehicle, i set two region in image left bound and right bound.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-1)for the first frame, slide windows to split image. for next frame, use former location and bound region to make original image, then goto scatter by slide windows.
+1)for the first frame, slide 64 size windows to split image with resize image scale [2,3] by overlay 2 piexls . for next frame, use former location and bound region to make original image  with resize image scale = yposition *1.5 /image_ysize, then goto scatter by slide windows.

 2)abstract region image features including YCrCb 3-channel HOG features plus spatially binned color an d histograms of color in the feature vector in two scales